 Sarkari Yojana

-List of Central Government Schemes for Dairy Development in India
+List of Government Schemes for Dairy Farming in India

-List of Central Government Schemes for Dairy Development in India
+List of Government Schemes for Dairy Farming in India

-The dairy sector provides employment to millions of individuals in India.
-It has made a major contribution to the country's overall economy.
-The government supports several schemes for dairy development in India.
+The dairy sector is the most important sub-sector of agriculture, which provides employment to millions in India and contributes significantly to the overall economy.
+The government has been supporting the dairy development in India through launching various schemes.
 Their objectives range from the promotion of entrepreneurship and modernisation of infrastructure to the conservation of indigenous cattle breeds.

 Table of Contents